Hillary Clinton's enemies emerge in upcoming book, 'What Happened'

 “Was this a bad joke?” she writes.
 “It had to be.
 “The FBI wasn’t the Federal Bureau of IFs or Innuendos.
 Its job was to find out the facts.
 What the hell was Comey doing?”

-Vladimir Putin: While the official investigation into Russian meddling into last year’s election is far from over, Clinton firmly believes that Trump won the White House with the help of Putin, who she wites was on a “personal vendetta” against her” and has a “deep resentment” toward the U.S.
+Vladimir Putin: While the official investigation into Russian meddling into last year’s election is far from over, Clinton firmly believes that Trump won the White House with the help of Putin, who she writes was on a “personal vendetta” against her” and has a “deep resentment” toward the U.S.

 “I never imagined that he would have the audacity to launch a massive covert attack against our own democracy, right under our noses -- and that he'd get away with it," Clinton writes, according to Axios.